 Current work is focused on the extraction of topological information from the Navier--Stokes equations, for incompressible flows in two and three spatial dimensions, by studying the geometry of so-called Lagrangian submanifolds.
 The curvature of these structures encapsulates the relationships between gradients of vorticity and strain.
 The connection with string theory arises because the Lagrangian submanifolds are embedded in four or six dimensional spaces, typically of K\"ahler or Calabi-Yau type.

-This work forms the basis for two PhD projects, one in collaboration with the FSG group (Wolf) and another in collaboration with the Department of Mathematics at Milano-Bicocca, under the auspices of an International Dual Doctorate (Bridges, Ortenzi).
+This work forms the basis for two PhD projects, one in collaboration with the FSG group (Wolf) and another in collaboration with the School of Mathematics and Physics at Milano-Bicocca, under the auspices of an International Dual Doctorate (Bridges, Ortenzi).